ZIP: 231

 However, for the sake of argument, if we used a 16-byte memo key instead of 32 bytes, the transaction size overhead would become:

-The decrease in overhead is relatively modest in most cases, but more noticeable for small memos with a 256-byte memo chunk.
+The decrease in overhead is relatively modest in most cases, but more noticeable for small memos with a 256-byte plaintext chunk.

 The benefits of 256-bit keys are:

 The separation of memo data from note data, and the new ability to easily store variable-length memo data, opens up an attack vector against node operators for storing arbitrary data.
-The transaction digest commitments to the memo bundle are structured such that if a node operator is presented with a memo key (i.e. they are given the capability to decrypt a particular memo), they can identify and prune the corresponding memo chunks, while still enabling the transaction to be validated as part of its corresponding block and broadcast over the network.
+The transaction digest commitments to the memo bundle are structured such that a node operator can prune the entire memo bundle from a stored transaction, replacing it with a single digest, while still enabling the transaction to be validated as part of its corresponding block.

 TBD